cratstarc/opndrive/docs/getting-started/understanding-the-code.md

 ## How the Code is Organized (Feature-Based)

-Instead of putting all buttons in one folder and all pages in another, OpnDrive groups code by **what it does**:
+Instead of putting all buttons in one folder and all pages in another, Opndrive groups code by **what it does**:

 ```